 Why You Need to Include Promoted Pins in Your Pinterest Marketing Strategy in 2019

 If your business has been leveraging Pinterest marketing since it’s fruition you’ve most likely grown your traffic organically.
 But guess what?
 That is all about to change.
-As a Pinterest Management Services expert I can suspect that as Pinterest prepares for its IPO next month that they will tighten up their algorithm to limit organic reach and make it harder to rank high using free organic means.
+As a Pinterest Management Services expert I can suspect that since Pinterest is now a publicly traded company that they will tighten up their algorithm to limit organic reach and make it harder to rank high using free organic means.
 Pinterest will have no choice because they in it to make money now.
 They have to please their investors.
 They want to drive their stock price up.
 This is how all the insiders will cash out.
 You get this right?

 What that means to you is you will have to invest in Pinterest ads (Promoted Pins).
 It is no longer an option.
 It must be part of your Pinterest marketing strategy in 2019 and beyond.

 Retail Brands Can See 2x Higher Returns on Pinterest Than Other Digital Channels

 Neustar found that because people come to Pinterest to seek inspiration early in their shopping journey, Pinterest has a lasting impact on their final purchase decision.